WondaMegapon/Refightilization/Refightilization/README.md

 ﻿
 # Info

 Allows players to respawn as a monster when they die.
 Highly configurable.
+Only the server host needs the mod.

 # Video